Autodesk-Forge/model.derivative-csharp-context.menu/README.md

     git clone https://github.com/autodesk-forge/model.derivative-csharp-context.menu

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:58966/autodeskcallback.aspx** as Callback URL.
+Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create) that uses Data Management and Model Derivative APIs.
+For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL, although is not used on 2-legged flow.
 Finally take note of the **Client ID** and **Client Secret**.

 At the **TranslatorServer** project, open the **web.config** file and adjust the appSettings: